SCOPE OF THIS CHAPTER

-Regardless of attendance, children must be supported to participate.
-The SOVA Children's Rights Service can arrange an Advocate to meet the children before the conference and attend with them or on their behalf, or an individual known to the child can be assisted to act as an advocate.
-We have a "wishes and feelings" form which all children should be supported to complete by their social worker or another trusted adult, or children may do drawings or letters; all input from the child will be considered at the conference.
+Change, Grow and Live have a "wishes and feelings" form which all children should be supported to complete by their social worker or another trusted adult, or children may do drawings or letters; all input from the child will be considered at the conference.

 Additionally, we expect social workers to always consult children and reflect their views, wishes and feelings in their report.
-We have a leaflet for children to explain the conference process which should be shared with them in advance of the meeting.
+We have a leaflet for children which explains the conference process and should be shared with them in advance of the meeting.

 Fathers and mothers should be supported to attend Child Protection Conferences; this includes anyone with Parental Responsibility, and current carers.
 There may often be sensitivities and sometimes restrictions on attendance or information sharing amongst these individuals; these should be discussed with the Chair in advance and arrangements for managing this agreed.
 Any mother or father not able to attend should be consulted by the social worker in advance of the meeting, and their views represented verbally or in writing.
 It may also be appropriate to hold separate confidential sections in the meeting, or for the Chair to meet separately with an excluded parent.
 It would not however be appropriate to repeat a meeting to allow both parents to attend.